yuriskltc/hello-world-demonstration/README.md

   - JenkinsCron - this is demonstration of CD pipeline that deplooys artifact, where it is executed by cron every minute.
 It also demonstrates usage of lock file. in file crontab you can see sample cron record you can add to application user crontab. you will need to deploy file launcher.sh to server. prepareation of cron record and deploy of launcher.sh needs to be done once, CD pipeline is not doing this.
 CD pipeline can function without them, but launching of file every minute will not work.

  CI pipelines are triggered by webhooks, for optimal work, please configure webhook for jenkins pipeline.

+for demonstration purposes, ideal way how to demonstrate whole pipeline cycle, please edit App source java file, and change demonstration date in java file. when you commit this change, whole pipeline will trigger (if you configured webhook) and in pipeline output you will see changed demonstration message in hello world.